public class BigDecimal extends Number implements Comparable<BigDecimal>

 expansion; for example, 1 divided by 3.
 If the quotient has a nonterminating decimal expansion and the operation is

-specified to return an exact result, an ArithmeticException
+specified to return an exact result, an ArithmeticException is thrown.
+Otherwise, the exact result of the

 division is returned, as done for other operations.

-When the precision setting is not 0, the rules of BigDecimal
+When the precision setting is not 0, the rules of BigDecimal arithmetic are broadly compatible with selected

 modes of operation of the arithmetic defined in ANSI X3.274-1996 and ANSI X3.274-1996/AM 1-2000 (section 7.4).
 Unlike

-includes many rounding modes, which were mandatory for division in
+those standards, BigDecimal includes many rounding modes, which were mandatory for division in

-releases prior to 5.
+BigDecimal releases prior to 5.
 Any conflicts between these ANSI standards and the BigDecimal

-specification are resolved in favor of BigDecimal
+specification are resolved in favor of BigDecimal.

 Since the same numerical value can have different representations (with different scales), the rules of arithmetic and rounding must specify both the numerical result and the scale used in the result's representation.